appold-mayfair/sundial_docs/technical-spec/0-frontmatter/2-abstract.rst

-Midgard Abstract
+Sundial Abstract
 ================

-Midgard is the first optimistic rollup protocol on Cardano.
+Sundial is the first optimistic rollup protocol on Cardano.
 It offloads transaction processing from Layer 1 (L1) to Layer 2 (L2) while maintaining L1’s security and decentralization properties for those transactions.
 As a result, it can handle a significantly higher volume of transactions without compromising on security.